 - Make a schedule.
 Like my mother and grandmother, I now have a schedule for preparing my holiday meals.
 It begins days prior to the holiday all the way through serving the meal.

-My Make Ahead Thanksgiving Plan
+Make Ahead Thanksgiving Turkey

 Cook and slice the turkey according to directions.
 Arrange on an oven-safe serving platter or on a rimmed baking sheet.
 Cover and leave at room temperature for up to 1 hour before reheating in the oven.
 Be sure to reheat until the temperature reaches 165º F.